Sjyhne/MapAI-Competition-Dev/README.md

-# MapAI: Precision in Building Segmentation
+# NORA MapAI: Precision in Building Segmentation

 This is the official repository for the MapAI competition arranged by the Norwegian Mapping Authority, Centre for Artificial Intelligence Research at University of Agder (CAIR),